FabricMC/fabric-docs/develop/mixins/accessors.md

   - MildestToucan
 ---

-Mixins are typically used to modify existing code to produce and tweak existing behaviors.
-However, Mixin also provides tools for accessing inaccessible fields and methods by adding accessor methods to the target class.
+Mixins are typically used to modify existing code to produce and tweak behavior.
+However, Mixin also provides tools for accessing inaccessible fields and methods in the form of accessor mixins.

 [Class tweakers](../class-tweakers) provides a similar tool in the form of [access wideners](../class-tweakers/access-widening), but
 Mixin's accessors do not require reloading Gradle, and can be applied to non-Minecraft targets.